pedropaulofb/laderr/documentation/specification.md

 #### Fields of Resilience

-A Resilience** construct is defined by its relationships to other elements:
+A Resilience** ScenarioComponent is defined by its relationships to other elements:

 - **preserves** (_list of strings, required_): The capabilities that are maintained by this resilience mechanism. _(Automatically inferred when using LaDeRR Engine.)_
 - **preservesAgainst** (_list of strings, required_): Threats that the resilience mechanism helps to counteract. _(Automatically inferred when using LaDeRR Engine.)_